-As a student, it’s unlikely you’ll have much of a credit history.
-That means it's important to get into good habits now so you can start building your credit score.
+As a student, it’s unlikely you’ll have much of a credit history, but that doesn’t mean you can’t start building your credit score and getting into good habits now.

 What is a credit score?